aaravr/martian-robots/README.md

 ```

 Once the surface is initiated based on the above coordinates, please provide the coordinates for the Robot movement
-in the following format, once robot at a time.
+in the following format, one robot at a time.

-- Line 1: 1 1 E (Space separated X and Y coordinate along with direction indicator)
+- Line 1: 1 1 E (Space separated X and Y coordinate along with direction indicator) ENTER
-- Line 2: FRLRFF (String of maximum 50 chars in length, in char indicating movement position)
+- Line 2: FRLRFF (String of maximum 50 chars in length, in char indicating movement position) ENTER

 ```
  1 1 E
  FFRLRFL

 ```